Judgment showed up all sleepy eyed at the airport for her 5:00AM flight, fully locked and loaded for six to seven hours of travel.

 So when I got to the airport I immediately took on the role of judge and jury.
 I stood outside of myself looking at others and thinking why in the world would you need so much stuff?
 I mean do you really need three or four bags?
 Seriously do you know that you can check your luggage?

 On this particular day, to add insult to injury I had a serious case of shoe envy.
-You see my travel fashion consists of jeans, a tee shirt and a ponytail and as little makeup as possible.
+You see my travel fashion consists of jeans, my favorite wholesome store tee shirt, a ponytail and as little makeup as possible.
 I’m sure I frighten everyone I come in contact with but I laugh every time I see a woman dressed up and wearing heels for travel.

 Is she really comfortable wearing that?
 Those booties sure look cute but jeeze.
 The booties in my closet from last fall come from Steinmart and somehow they take on a more generic look.
 Meanwhile today I’m wearing eight-year-old Nikes.